MatthewYancey/16-9GAN/README.md

 ## Notebooks
 * process_freams.ipynb: Takes the video files and converts them to frames.
 * model_image_difference_001.ipynb: model that uses the MSE of the original image and the generated image as the loss.
 This method only has a generator and not a discrimiator.
 * model_image_difference_002.ipynb: Sames as 001, but does not reduce the image down to a 4000 X 1 features.
+* model_image_difference_003.ipynb:

+shrink the image size down
+cut to just the sides

 ## Results to show
 * Results over time